 In the electronics sector, digital disruption is changing the typical profile and capabilities of an EMS provider.
 Your business may (in reality) need access to a different array of services that just aren’t being covered in the RFI.
 You may not even know it.
 Access to design services, Value Engineering services or specific supply chains could be vital to your success, but the question is never asked and you could end up without the right names on the list.

 Of course, not all RFI processes are bad.
 They can be well run, the questions pertinent and to the point.
 They may, genuinely, be a decent filter for candidates.
 But they can equally just be a remnant of a world before the information and digital revolution, where the size and structure of the businesses you wanted on a shortlist would be uniform and predictable.

 Now choice is wider, disruption is making new ways of working possible.
 You could be missing out by deploying old selection criteria.
 You could be missing out by not taking the virtual tour, visiting a site or talking to a provider one to one, before you make your selection.

 Some would argue the RFI is dead.
 Others remain wedded to the process.
 But whatever your stance, it’s vital now to consider the way you are selecting your future manufacturing partners.

 You should check the way you are assembling your shortlists is fit for purpose.
 You should check you’re asking the right questions in the right way.
-Because failing to review and refresh your approach may mean you are missing new and significant commercial opportunities.
+Because failing to review and refresh your approach to supplier selection may mean you are missing new and significant commercial opportunities.